-(I share this technique in our Consulting Success System in the chapter on Pricing and Fee Structures).
+(I share this technique in our Momentum program in the Strategies for Consulting Fees and Pricing).

 Maybe without the information from my mentor I still would have landed that client (I’d like to think so)…but I’m pretty confident that I never would have got the client to accept the pricing I proposed.

 - Have a proven-track record: You want to know that they’ve delivered results.

 - Have existing clients: Stay away from academic consultants with no recent real world experience.

 - Offer you some sort of guarantee: It’s not realistic for anyone to guarantee you results if you don’t follow through, but they should have the ‘balls’ to ensure you’re satisfied.